Jeremy Pena Player Props: Astros vs. Yankees

 Jeremy Pena At The Plate

-- In 26 games this season (26.3%), Pena has picked up an RBI, and in 10 of those games (10.1%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 26.0% of his games this season, Pena has picked up at least one RBI.
+In 10 of those games (10.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.